 Schedule C & Schedule SE

-Question: I am self-employed.
-How do I report my income and how do I pay Medicare and social security taxes?
+Question: I am self-employed as a sole proprietor.
+How do I report my income and pay Medicare and Social Security taxes?

-Note: The federal tax system is based on a pay-as-you-go plan.
-Tax is generally withheld from employees' wages or salary before they get it.
-However, tax is generally not withheld from self-employment income.
-Thus, you may be required to make estimated tax payments.
+Note: The federal tax system is a pay-as-you-go plan.
+Employers generally withhold taxes from employees' wages or salary before they pay them.
+However, payers generally do not withhold tax from payments they make to self-employed individuals.
+Thus, you may need to make estimated tax payments.
 Publication 505, Tax Withholding and Estimated Tax, provides information on making estimated tax payments.

 Subcategory: Schedule C & Schedule SE